sarb001/Blog-Nest/README.md

 This Application provides features like  Medium App and  developed as part of Cohort 2.0 by Harkirat.
-The project is built from scratch using a modern tech stack and deployed on Vercel and Cloudflare Workers.xs
+The project is built from scratch using a modern tech stack and deployed on Vercel and Cloudflare Workers

 ## Features
 - User Authentication (JWT)
 - Skeleton Loading for a smoother user experience
 - Connection Pooling with Prisma
 - Type Inference and Validation with Zod
-- Firebase for Storing Images URL
+- Directly Storing Images URL

 ## TechStack